I was the type of person who persevered through all things and felt like I had super powers. I was always on top of things.

 Three months before my diagnosis I started to go to walk-in clinics seeing a few different doctors.
 I was given painkillers for migraines that ended up making me feel worse.

 During another visit, I was diagnosed with vertigo and given physio exercises to do three times a day.
-I felt I was grinding my teeth too much, but had no luck at the dentist either.
+I also thought I was grinding my teeth too much, but had no luck at the dentist either.

 All of these treatments were basically scrambling my brain in all different directions.